 Right now, 80% of our birds are in trouble.
 Climate change and habitat destruction are big threats to all our native species.
 If we protect and restore our rivers, forests, oceans, and climate, we can bring our native wildlife back from the brink.

-Bird of The Year is one example of Kiwi working together to protect our birds for future generations.
-But it isn’t the only thing we’re doing to make New Zealand predator free by 2050.
-We are also innovating.
-Here are two of our favourite innovations.
+Bird of The Year is one example of New Zealanders working together to protect our birds for future generations.
+We’re aiming to make New Zealand predator free by 2050.

 Looking for somewhere that puts birdlife in the spotlight?
 We know a place.